When Access Disappears

 She stood there, tracing the scar with her fingertips.
 I didn’t speak.
 Her face held the kind of raw look that you don’t look away from.
 She caught my eyes in the mirror.
 I walked in, barefoot, the tile cool beneath me.

-She turned, stepped into the embrace I offered.
+She turned and stepped into the embrace I offered.

-We stayed at the cabin longer than planned.
-No talk of leaving, no real plan—just the rhythm that settled in: coffee, firewood, her blanket folded in the same place each night.
+We stayed at the cabin longer than we had expected, with no discussion of leaving, no clear plan—just a quiet rhythm that settled in: coffee in the morning, firewood in the evenings, and her blanket folded neatly in the same spot each night.

 She moved slower now, but steadier.
 I brought in wood before she asked.
 She folded things that didn’t need folding.
 When she rested, I stayed close—not hovering, just near.